lloydkevin/kevinlloyd.net/content/blog/2021-12-30-inject-settings.md

     }
 }
 ```
 Notice we are injecting the `Settings` class in through the constructor.
 This is a class that could represent the full structure of the application settings.
-This is better for a number of reasons.
+This is better for several reasons.

 - A concrete POCO (plain old C# object) is refactoring friendly.
 You can rename fields and be sure they are consistent everywhere in the application.
 - Compiler assistance against typos.
 - Intellisense/autocomplete in any decent IDE.
-This can help with auto discovery of other settings.
+This can help with the auto-discovery of other settings.
 - Elimination of *magic strings*

 Testing becomes easier and more explicit.
 We can specifically inject a test instance of the settings class with the values you care about.
 Because `Settings` is just a POCO, it's trivial to new up and pass to the class you're testing.

-Of course, we have to map the do this mapping of the `Settings` class to the file settings, through `ConfigurationManager` somewhere.
+Of course, we still have to map the `Settings` class to the file settings, through `ConfigurationManager` somewhere.
 This would usually be done in some bootstrap code somewhere and registered using your IoC (Inversion of Control) container.

 ## The Implementation